Lyris12/YGOCC-QCd/README.md

 created by manu, coded by Lyris
 ## `24715207` Beast Forgotten-Ogre
 created by manu, coded by Lyris
+## `29935985` Tellurium Operator
+created by Zerry, coded by Glitchy
+## `29935986` Anti-Doomsday Unit, Valstasis
+created by Zerry, coded by Glitchy
+## `29935987` Lazy Overseer of the Pits
+created by Zerry, coded by Glitchy
+## `29935988` Anomaly from the Deep
+created by Zerry, coded by Glitchy & Lyris
+## `29935989` Hyperdrive Mercenary
+created by Zerry, coded by Glitchy
+## `29935990` Deus Automata
+created by Zerry, coded by Glitchy
+## `29935991` One With The Chaos
+created by Zerry, coded by Lyris
 ## `30378298` Genesis Pegasus
 created by Meedogh, coded by Lyris
 ## `37920475` Evolution Paladin